dbashford/mimosa-ember-test/README.md

 ## Overview

-This is a [Mimosa](http://mimosa.io) module that integrates a qunit/testem test scaffold into your RequireJS-enabled Mimosa application.
+This is a [Mimosa](http://mimosa.io) module that integrates a qunit/testem test scaffold into your RequireJS/EmberJS Mimosa application.

 Client JavaScript testing requires a good deal of configuration to set up, as well as plenty of research and trial and error before you can start writing tests.
+Ember.js apps require a bit more than other apps to get set up correctly.

 The goal of this module is to keep the amount of configuration you need to create to a minimum.
 Out of the box it requires no configuration.
 The module writes its own configuration derived from your project.
-Include the module and start writing tests!
+Include the module and start writing tests.

 This module incorporates [QUnit](http://qunitjs.com/), [ember-qunit](https://github.com/rwjblue/ember-qunit), [Sinon](http://sinonjs.org/), [Testem](https://github.com/airportyh/testem) and [PhantomJS](http://phantomjs.org/).

 For more information regarding Mimosa, see http://mimosa.io

-NOTE: This module requires Mimosa `2.3.10` to function properly, if this is an issue, please file a GitHub request to address.
+NOTE: This module requires Mimosa `2.3.14` to function properly, if this is an issue, please file a GitHub request to address.

 ## Usage